MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 ## Set up

-To run any sample template, first, decide where you want your development environment to be hosted.
+To run any sample template, pick a development environment.
 For pros and cons, refer to the [development environment choices]( azure-dev-cli-overview#development-environment-choices).

-Once you've decided which development environment is right for you, select the corresponding tab in the next section.

 ### [Bare metal](#tab/bare-metal)